 Use a flea comb (like Safari Flea Comb with a Double Row of Teeth) to get a closer look at his skin to find any black specks (adult fleas) or white eggs.
 Check your dog’s ears and stomach closely (here’s how you clean your dog’s ears the right way); these places are often red and irritated.
-He could also be loosing his hair, or his gums could be paler than normal (anemia is a common side effect of fleas and will cause pale gums).
+He could also be losing his hair, or his gums could be paler than normal (anemia is a common side effect of fleas and will cause pale gums).
 The bites themselves may even be visible.
-If you or your kids are often around your dog, then another strong clue is a cluster of small bites around the humans’ ankles.
+If you or your kids are often around your dog, then another strong clue is a cluster of small bites around the human’s ankles.

 2. Find the Source

 If you don’t know where the fleas are coming from, then you can’t stop their influx into your life.
 Keep in mind that though they very likely came from somewhere outside, they may have made themselves quite at home in your house.
-Fleas like to set up shop in carpet, bedding (that includes pillows), carpets (the plusher, the better) and furniture.
+Fleas like to set up shop in carpet, bedding (that includes pillows), carpets (the plusher, the better), and furniture.
 They breed and lay their eggs in these places most commonly, but you will sometimes find their primary home is your pet.
 If the infestation is too advanced, it may be a simple matter of getting rid of some of the more likely offenders.
 Dog beds, for example, are often first on the chopping block.

 If the source is the yard, then eliminating their “home base” inside your home will do you very little good; you’ll need to eliminate the possibility of your dog bringing them in again.
 That could be finding a good preventative treatment for him, or finding a yard spray that will clean your yard of their presence.
-Most likely it’ll be a combination of those two options as that will provide you the most protection.
+Most likely it’ll be a combination of those two options as that will provide you with the most protection.

 Wash it all.
 That may be a general statement, but the truth is, the more you wash, the more likely you are to get rid of the problem.
-Anything your dog comes in contact will need to be cleaned.
+Anything your dog comes in contact with will need to be cleaned.
 Whether that’s popping it in the washer, or finding a good carpet and upholstery shampooer, the more thorough you are, the less your family will itch in the long run.

 Along with that, your dog needs to be washed regularly with a good flea shampoo.
 Your carpets, beds, and furniture will need to be cleaned.
 To kill the fleas, a simple vacuuming may be enough.
 Some studies have shown that vacuuming alone kills 96% of fleas.
-Researchers hypothesize that the brush on vacuums strip away the protective outer layer of fleas in all stages of life, causing them to dry up and die.
+Researchers hypothesize that the brush on vacuums strips away the protective outer layer of fleas in all stages of life, causing them to dry up and die.

 4. Try Natural Eradication Methods

 We want to be upfront: the natural ways to eradicate fleas are typically less effective and work over a longer period of time.
 However, they’re generally safer for your pet and your family, so you’ll want to weigh the pros and cons specifically for your situation.
-There are several oils and scents that can help your flea problem; Rosemary oil in a flea dip, spraying your dog and home with a lemon spray and even applying lavender essential oil directly to your dog.
-You can also use apple cider vinegar directly on your dog, feed him brewers yeast to make him taste unappealing and warm soapy water to lure fleas to their deaths.
+There are several oils and scents that can help your flea problem; Rosemary oil in a flea dip, spraying your dog and home with a lemon spray, and even applying lavender essential oil directly to your dog.
+You can also use apple cider vinegar directly on your dog, feed him brewers yeast to make him taste unappealing, and warm soapy water to lure fleas to their deaths.

 5. Consider Chemical Eradication